 Fords Farm grow a variety of mandarins such as the Satsuma mandarin, a seedless variety that is easy to peel and full of sweet juice.
 My favourite is the Imperial mandarin which you'll find stocked at most supermarkets as it is that perfect portable sweet snack for the kids' lunchbox.

-Tahitian limes, kaffir limes, and lemons are available for picking on the opening weekend.
-The Hickson mandarins, known for their bright orange easy to peel skins, and Valencia oranges at the far side of the Farm, are yet to ripen over the coming weeks.
+Tahitian limes, kaffir limes and lemons will also be available for the picking at the opening weekend.
+Hickson mandarins, known for their bright orange and easy to peel skins, as well as the Valencia oranges located at the far side of the farm will also be ripe for the picking.

 Once you have picked your fill, head back to the shed to weigh the fruit and pay.
-My advice is to pick closer to the shed, as I found carrying two bucket loads of mandarins from the back of the farm, tough work on my arms, but a good bicep workout in any case.
+My advice is to pick closer to the shed, as you'll find carrying two or more bucket loads of mandarins from the back of the farm heavy going.

 Council has provided signage to state that Laughtondale Gully Road is now closed as the road is dangerous and difficult to navigate.

 Travel on Old Northern Road all the way into Wisemans Ferry and when you see the township there is a road on your right (Singleton Road).
 Simply follow the big yellow signs all the way past Watkins Farm to the end of the road to Fords Farm.